jorgschonau/jorgschonau.github.io/methodology.md

 So the total sum for this paragraph in terms of sentiments would be 0 - completely neutral.
 Let's have a look at another piece of text, this time the first paragraph in Crime & Punishment:

-*On an exceptionally hot evening early in July a young man came out of the garret in which he lodged in S. Place and walked slowly, as though in hesitation, towards K. bridge.
+⋅⋅⋅*On an exceptionally hot evening early in July a young man came out of the garret in which he lodged in S. Place and walked slowly, as though in hesitation, towards K. bridge.